Discover South Central Washington

 Don’t feed wildlife

-While WDFW feeds elk at Oak Creek to reduce impacts to area farmers, we discourage residents in urban and suburban areas from feeding wildlife in their yards.
-Although some people see this type of feeding as helping these animals, it can hurt them and potentially cause illness and death for animals as their digestive systems aren’t designed to process certain kinds of foods.
+While WDFW feeds elk at wildlife areas to reduce impacts to farmers, we discourage residents in urban and suburban areas from feeding wildlife in their yards.
+Although some people see this type of feeding as helping these animals, it can hurt them and cause illness and death for animals.
 Check WDFW’s page on wildlife feeding for more information.
+The combination of feeding and fencing together help WDFW limit elk movement into adjacent agricultural lands, thus reducing crop damage.

 Shed antlers

-Winter is a difficult time for deer and elk, and we recommend that shed hunters collecting naturally shed deer and elk antlers postpone until May.
-Winter closures are in effect Dec.
-15 – May 1 in areas surrounding feed sites at the Oak CreekWenas, and L.T.
+Early spring can be a difficult time for deer and elk, and we recommend that shed hunters collecting naturally shed deer and elk antlers postpone until May.
+Winter closures are in effect through May 1 in areas surrounding feed sites at the Oak CreekWenas, and L.T.
 Murray Wildlife Areas.
 This includes strict closures for all access including shed hunting.
-The easiest antler hunting is, of course, where deer or elk concentrate in the winter.
-But if many antler hunters descend on that area before wintering animals have left, the disturbance can threaten their survival at the harshest time of year and push elk onto adjacent private property causing damage to fences and crops.
+If antler hunters descend on an area before wintering animals have left, the disturbance can impact their survival and push elk onto adjacent private property causing damage to fences and crops.
 Public lands across the state may have restrictions, so antler hunters should do their homework before going afield.

 Wildlife area closures